Ghaznavid Empire: Art and Architecture

-During the Ghaznavid era, artistic production was at its height, specifically in marble reliefs with geometric, vegetal, and epigraphic designs.
-Excavations at Ghazni have uncovered numerous carved marble pannels that feature trefoil arches, scrollwork, and inscriptions in Persian and Arabic.
-One of the more celebrated works is a marble panel from the courtyard of Sultan Mas`ud III's palace, now in the Brooklyn Museum, which has a Kufic script above intricate vegetal motifs.
+Ghaznavid architecture was especially able to flourish, specifically in marble reliefs with geometric, vegetal, and epigraphic designs.
+Due to their capital, Ghazni, being near an important trade route it resulted in influences from all aver the region.
+Near the Palace of Mas'ud III there is a minaret that was constructed of baked and unbaked pressed clay bricks and it is surrounded by a courtyard with four iwans.
+Excavations at this sites courtyard have uncovered numerous carved marble panels that feature trefoil arches, scrollwork, and inscriptions in Persian and Arabic.
+One of the more celebrated works is a marble panel from the courtyard of Sultan Mas'ud III's palace, now in the Brooklyn Museum, which has a Kufic script above intricate vegetal motifs.
 The use of marble instead of more common stucco or brick along with detailed calligraphy reflect both the Ghaznavids' wealth and their artistry.